top of page

 Genera info

-Hundreds of people living with HIV in Montreal do not have access to a RAMQ card.
+Hundreds of people living with HIV do not have access to a RAMQ card.
 This group can include immigrants without status, transient folks without documentation, international students, and temporary workers.

 It is often impossible for individuals in these groups to enter the healthcare system or pay for essential services.
-Resources for this population have existed in Montreal but have been limited, disconnected, and difficult to navigate.
+Resources for this population exist but have been limited, disconnected, and difficult to navigate.

-Le Cercle Orange responds to the needs of this population by assembling existing resources to create a sustainable, city-wide network of care and support, and by guiding participants towards appropriate services within the network.
+Le Cercle Orange responds to the needs of this population by assembling existing resources to create a sustainable network of care and support, and by guiding participants towards appropriate services within the network.

 How it works